 - You can then print this PO and send it via email to your supplier (email must be set up in the Emails screen).

 - Once the PO is sent to the supplier, its status changes to open.

-- The supplier receives the PO and confirms that the order will be fulfiled.
+- The supplier receives the PO and confirms that the order will be fulfilled.

-- You receive items and deliver them, items stock levels increase in My Inventory (you can also book in the delivered stock using the Stock In screen or Mobile Stock In)
+- You receive items and mark them as delivered, items stock levels increase in My Inventory (you can also book in the delivered stock using the Stock In screen or Mobile Stock In)

 - The status of the PO changes to partially delivered or delivered.

 Purchase order statuses